JakeSteam/blog-programming/_posts/2023-06-14-introducing-pixel-blacksmith-2.md

 ### Money

 Realistically, Pixel Blacksmith never made *that* much money.
-However, it would be nice to have a side income, although it's unlikely to even pay minimum wage for the hours worked!
+However, it would be nice to have a side income, although it's unlikely to ever pay close to minimum wage for the hours worked!

 ### Writing